a-kuntz/JsonRPC/workshop/doc/workshop.md

 ## Implement user story

-The sales team had mde the following nodes during a meeting with the cutomer.
-Review the notes in a team meeting and make a plan how to implement the described features.
+The sales team had made the following notes during a meeting with the cutomer.
+Review the notes in a team meeting and make a plan on how to implement the described features.
 Afterward implement and test the new features.

-Since the X-ray is a medicine product it needs to make shure that it woorks correct.
+Since the X-ray is a medicine product it needs to make shure that it works correctly.
 Therefore a check routine should be perforemd every time the client is started.
 The following points are part of the evaluation:

 * The server should provide a semantic versioning (major.minor.patch)
 * The client should verify its compatibility with the server version.
 * The server needs one minute to start the x-ray tube.
-This behaviour needs to be simmulated by the server.
+This behaviour needs to be simulated by the server.
 * The client should make shure that the server is ready to respond.

-## Helpfull ressources
+## Helpful ressources

 C++:
 * [hackingcpp](https://hackingcpp.com)